jeffh/Hydrant/docs/source/mapper_reference.rst

 ================

 Here lists all the mappers currently available in Hydrant.
-Composing these mappers together provides the ability to do data mapping and serialization.
+Composing these mappers together provides the ability to (de)serialize for a wide variety of use cases.

 Constructor Helper Functions
 ============================